 - Children under 12 years of age are not allowed in the front seat.

 - It is compulsory to carry a first-aid kit, fire extinguisher and warning (hazard) triangle, and it is forbidden to carry cans of petrol.

-- Helmets are compulsory for motorcyclists if the motorcycle is 50cc or more.
+- Helmets are compulsory for motorcyclists.
 Police will book you if you’re caught without a helmet.

-- Outside residential areas the speed limit is 120km/h on highways, 90km/h on other roads and 50km/h in built-up areas.
-The speed limit for motorcycles up to 100cc is 70km/h, and for larger motorcycles, 90km/h.
+- The speed limit is 120km/h on highways, 90km/h on other roads and 50km/h in built-up areas.
+The speed limit for motorcycles is the same as cars.
 Drivers exceeding the speed limit will be charged a fine.
 You will be told where to pay.

 - A blood-alcohol content of over 0.05% can incur a fine and over 0.08% is a criminal offence.

 - If you are involved in an accident and no one is hurt, the police will not be required to write a report, but it is advisable to go to a nearby police station and explain what happened.
 You may need a police report for insurance purposes.
 If an accident involves injury, a driver who does not stop and does not inform the police may face a prison sentence.

 - Driving in the major cities and small towns is a nightmare of erratic one-way streets, double parking and irregularly enforced parking rules.
 Cars are not towed away but fines can be expensive.